univention/guardian/univention-guardian/README.md

 ## Integrate your own policies

 The package ships its builtin policies under `policies/default/` and examples under `policies/examples/`.

-To add your own, copy your Cerbos policy files into a *separate*, per-app subdirectory:
+To distribute your own policies across the UCS domain, register them as a policy bundle in LDAP: the shipped listener extracts the bundle into a *separate*, per-app subdirectory on every server running Cerbos, validates it with `cerbos compile`, and restarts Cerbos to apply it.
+See [`listener/README.md`](listener/README.md) for how to build and register a bundle.

+For a quick local test on a single server you can instead drop policy files straight into a per-app subdirectory (Cerbos loads the tree recursively);
+restart Cerbos afterwards, since it does not hot-reload:

 ```bash
 /usr/share/univention-guardian-server/policies/<app-name>/<policy-name>.yaml
 ```

-This manual step is only necessary until we've implemented [policy distribution across the UCS domain](https://git.knut.univention.de/univention/dev/projects/authorization-engine/guardian/-/work_items/291)

 ## UCR variables this package owns